 The Jags finished in the top 10 in all nine regular-season events and carded five top-five places.
 Hegg was nominated for the Dick Wallace Coach of the Year award at the 2016 Augusta University Athletics Awards Banquet.

 During her time in West Lafayette, Hegg coached five All-American selections, three Big Ten Players of the Year, and nine Academic All-American Scholar team recipients.
+She also coached Paula Reto for all four years at Purdue.
+Reto represented South Africa in the 2016 Summer Olympics in Rio de Janeiro, Brazil and finished tied for 16th.

 Prior to coaching, she played four seasons for Purdue from 2003 to 2007.
 The Culver, Ind., native graduated in May 2007, with a classical studies degree and a minor in philosophy.
 Hegg was a three-time Academic All-Big Ten honoree, an NGCA All-Scholar Team recipient and a member of Phi Beta Kappa, the nation's oldest academic honor society.